 Ocean’s movies are a Steven Soderbergh’s masterful remake of a 1960 heist movie, and they did some insane numbers, mostly because of the presence of some of the brightest of Hollywood like George Clooney, Brad Pitt, Andy Garcia, Matt Damon and Julia Roberts.
 Soderbergh updated the original premise from the 1960 film and upgraded it to the 21-century technological realities.

 In this movie, the main character, Daniel Ocean, wants to orchestrate the biggest heist in history.
-Daniel has come up with a mastermind plan to rob three major casinos in Las Vegas; the MGM Grand, the Mirage, and the Bellagio, but it’s not going to be an easy task as the casinos belong to the ruthless corporate shark, Terry Benedict (played by Andy Garcia).
-In the casinos, Picassos look down contemptuously on the gamblers as Terry keeps all his money from the MGM and the Mirrage in his extremely well-guarded vaults.
+Daniel has come up with a mastermind plan to rob three major casinos in Las Vegas; the MGM Grand, the Mirage, and the Bellagio (they would have probably wanted to rob the Genting Casino as well, but it’s moving its business primarily online), but it’s not going to be an easy task as the casinos belong to the ruthless corporate shark, Terry Benedict (played by Andy Garcia).
+In the casinos, Picassos look down contemptuously on the gamblers as Terry keeps all his money from the MGM and the Mirage in his extremely well-guarded vaults.

 One of the astonishing things is that the moviemakers used the actual casino as their target (the Bellagio) instead of devising a fictional one which could get some wrong ideas to the certain audience members.
 Soderbergh did an exceptional job of showing the Vegas setting, taking us directly into the heart of casino operators.